SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/office-ui-fabric-integration.md

 After analyzing for a while we decided that the descendant selector approach has two serious shortcomings because of which it is impossible to build a web part that will never break.

-**Lack of reliable nesting support** - This approach only works if the Microsoft user experience (i.e. page and first party web parts) use uncoped version of Office UI Fabric Core. i.e. ms-Icon--list and the third paty web parts use only the scoped Office UI Fabric Core css as explained above.
+**Lack of reliable nesting support** - This approach only works if the Microsoft user experience (i.e. page and first party web parts) use uncoped version of Office UI Fabric Core. i.e. ms-Icon--list and the third party web parts use only the scoped Office UI Fabric Core css as explained above.
 The reason being that the specificity of the scoped CSS applied on the web part overrides unscoped CSS on the page.
-Please note, as explained above, if CSS spcificity of two classes is the same then their loading order plays a role in how the css classes will be applied.
+Please note, as explained above, if CSS specificity of two classes is the same then their loading order plays a role in how the CSS classes will be applied.
 The class that loads later will take precedence.
-Hence, the higher specificity of the scoped css is important in getting a consistent experience.
+Hence, the higher specificity of the scoped CSS is important in getting a consistent experience.

 Further, multiple extensions, one contained in the other, cannot use different Fabric Core versions. i.e. in the following example, only ms-Fabric-core--v6 will get applied.